soramitsu/scale-codec-js-library/packages/docs/lib/enum.md

 :::

-## Work with created enums
+## Working with created enums

-There are a bit of usefull methods to work `Enum` instances:
+There are several usefull methods to work with `Enum` instances:

 ```ts
 import { Result, Option, Enum } from '@scale-codec/enum';